Privacy Policy

 You have the right to request deletion of your personal data where: (a) the data is no longer necessary for the purpose it was collected; (b) you withdraw consent; (c) you object to processing and there are no overriding legitimate grounds; (d) the data was unlawfully processed; or (e) deletion is required by law.
 We may refuse erasure where processing is necessary for compliance with a legal obligation or the establishment, exercise, or defence of legal claims.

-How to exercise: Use the "Delete My Account" feature in account settings, or email privacy@wealthview.ltd.
-Erasure will be completed within 30 days, subject to the grace period described in Section 8.
+How to exercise: Use "Delete My Account" in Settings, which erases your data immediately, or email wintertonvincent@gmail.com and we will complete erasure within 30 days.

 Right to Restriction of Processing (Art.
 18)